Propagation Server Reference Documentation¶

 The server listens on multiple IPv6 multicast addresses for incoming transactions.
 The implementation has the following characteristics:

-- Supports configurable UDP datagram size (default: 512 bytes)
+- Uses a fixed UDP datagram size of 512 bytes

 - Uses the default IPv6 port 9999 for multicast listeners